- Our Courses

 Throughout their training students have access to the support and guidance of LAMDA’s Careers Team and attend masterclasses with visiting industry professionals.
 Those eligible to work in the US also receive bespoke classes from a US industry expert, who works alongside our team to ensure student re-entry into the industry is as successful as possible.

 Funding for this course is available through the Fulbright-John Wood LAMDA Award, which includes a full tuition fee waiver and a contribution towards maintence costs.
-Applications for the 2018-19 Award are now closed.
-Applications for the 2019-2020 Award will open in 2018 on the Fulbright website, where you can also learn more about the application process.
+Visit the Fulbright website where you can also learn more about the application process and deadlines.

 - Fees for each term must be paid in advance and no later than the date specified in the student’s offer letter.
 Any student who is in arrears with regard to his/her fees will not be able to progress with their training until all outstanding monies owed to LAMDA are paid.
 Students who have not paid fees in full prior to completing their programme of study will have their degree withheld until such payments are made.